 Belleville Senators Overview

 The Belleville Senators are a professional ice hockey team based in Belleville, Ontario, Canada.
-Competing in the American Hockey League (AHL), they serve as the primary affiliate of the National Hockey League’s Ottawa Senators.
-Established in 1972, the franchise has undergone several relocations before settling in Belleville in 2017.
-The team plays its home games at the CAA Arena and features the colors red, black, and white.
-Owned by Michael Andlauer, the Senators compete in the Eastern Conference’s North Division and have won one divisional championship in the 2019–20 season.
-The Belleville Senators are a key development team for the Ottawa Senators, focusing on nurturing emerging hockey talent.
+Competing in the American Hockey League (AHL), they serve as the primary developmental affiliate of the National Hockey League’s Ottawa Senators, with a secondary affiliation to the Allen Americans of the ECHL.
+The franchise, which plays its home games at CAA Arena and wears red, black, and white, is owned by Michael Andlauer.
+Established in 1972 under a different name and in a different city, the team competes in the Eastern Conference’s North Division and has claimed one division championship in the 2019–20 season.
+The Belleville Senators are widely known by the nickname B-Sens and remain a vital pipeline for emerging hockey talent within the Ottawa Senators organization.

 Founding and Organizational Origins